East Meets West – A Holistic Option

 As a law school librarian, Jenny Roquemore is accustomed to reading about different perspectives.
-So when she was diagnosed with HER2-positive, estrogen receptor-negative breast cancer, she explored not only conventional therapies, but also non-conventional outlets, and found herself drawn to one in particular—traditional Chinese medicine.
+So when she was diagnosed with HER2-positive, estrogen receptor-negative breast cancer, she explored not only conventional therapies, but also non-conventional outlets, and found herself drawn to one in particular—traditional Chinese medicine as a holistic option.

 Roquemore had a lumpectomy followed by radiation and chemotherapy.
 But during chemotherapy, she experienced pain and low energy, and remembered from her research that acupuncture might help.
 Her doctors consented, and after her chemotherapy was completed, she added Chinese herbs to help combat other side effects.

 Roquemore is not alone in turning to integrative treatments such as TCM.
-The American Cancer Society estimates up to 50 percent of cancer patients use some type of integrative (also referred to as complementary) therapy, and more than $34 billion is spent each year on these treatments.
+It is estimated that up to 50 percent of cancer patients use some type of integrative (also referred to as complementary) therapy, and more than $34 billion is spent each year on these treatments.
 As these therapies become more popular, more research is being funded to determine what they actually do in the body and how they may help combat the side effects of cancer treatment.

 TCM is a system of medical diagnosis and treatment that has evolved over the past 3,000 years into a set of practices that are used to treat ailments and maintain health.
 These practices include herbal medicine, acupuncture, and other therapies.

 Cancer is viewed differently by TCM physicians than by Western doctors partly because TCM is based on the Daoist belief that everything in the universe is interconnected.